fentie/netbeans-colors-solarized/README.md

 Installation
 ------------

-1. Download the zipped version of this repo.
+1. Download this repo.
+Unpack the downloaded file, then manually create a new zip file containing the "config" folder.

 2. Open NetBeans, select Preferences, then Import in the lower left.
-Navigate to the zip file you downloaded, check the Netbeans\_Solarized\_Dark and/or Netbeans\_Solarized\_Light box under the Fonts & Colors section.
+Navigate to the zip file you created, check the Netbeans\_Solarized\_Dark and/or Netbeans\_Solarized\_Light box under the Fonts & Colors section.

 3. Restart NetBeans (just to be on the safe side).